oracle-livelabs/adb/shared/adb-mcp-server/introduction/introduction-mcp-server.md

 In this workshop, you learn how to use Oracle Autonomous AI Database as a **Model Context Protocol (MCP) server**.
 You configure your database instance to expose tools to MCP clients, create custom tools using Select AI Agent with PL/SQL and Python, and configure MCP-compatible AI clients such as Claude Desktop and the Cline extension in Visual Studio Code.
 You then use these clients to perform database-driven tasks using the tools you defined.

+In the final lab, you integrate Oracle Autonomous AI Database MCP Server with **OCI Generative AI Agents** by using the **OCI Agent Development Kit (ADK)** to register MCP tools with an OCI agent.
+This demonstrates how an OCI agent can call database tools dynamically through natural language prompts and respond to database-driven requests using the tools configured earlier in the workshop.

 ### Business Use Case